BlueBlazin/gbemu/README.md

 **gbdev:** I wouldn't have been able to complete the emulator without the daily help I got from members of the gbdev discord community.

-**Pandocs, Blargg, Mooneye-gb, AntonioND, matcurrie:** These docs and tests were invaluable!
+**Pandocs, Blargg, Mooneye-gb, AntonioND, mattcurrie:** These docs and tests were invaluable!